RB JEROME BEL

 choreographies :

-• Pina Baush : Nelken line.
+• Pina Bausch : Nelken line.
 Music : West End Blues composed by Joseph Oliver, performed by Louis Armstrong.
 Extract of the piece: Nelken (Les oeillets) (1982), choreography and stage direction : Pina Bausch, scenography: Peter Pabst, costumes: Marion Cito, dramaturgy: Raimund Hoghe, collaboration: Matthias Burkert, Hans Pop, music: Jones, Lehar, Oliver, Tauber, Tucker and others.
 Copyights : Verlag der Autoren, Frankfurt, for Pina Bausch Foundation, Wuppertal

-• Gaspard Charon
+• Gaspard Charon : The entrance of the sun

-• Isadora Duncan : Water study (approx. 1900), music : Frantz Schubert
+• Isadora Duncan : Water study.
+Music : Frantz Schubert

-• Xavier Le Roy : The lions’ vocabulary (2011)
+• Xavier Le Roy : The lions’ vocabulary

 costumes : the dancers